 The Company measures the effectiveness of its cash flow hedges by comparing the change in fair value of the hedged item with the change in fair value of the interest rate swap.
 The Company recognizes ineffective portions of the hedge, as well as amounts not included in the assessment of effectiveness, in the Consolidated Statement of Income.
-As of January 1, 2011, no portions of the gains or losses from the hedging instruments were excluded from the assessment of effectiveness.
+As of December 31, 2011, no portion of the gains or losses from the Company's hedging instrument was excluded from the assessment of effectiveness.
 There was no hedge ineffectiveness for any of the periods presented.